coderdiaz/vue-tiny-pagination/README.md

 </p>

 <p align="center">
-  a Vue component for create a tiny pagination
+  A Vue component for create a tiny pagination with Flexbox
 </p>

 <p align="center">